Magento Guides

 4. Fill out the Search Engine Optimization section of the Magento 2 CMS page.

-5. Choose the Store
+5. Choose the Store View the CMS page will be available on.

-Magento 2 is one of the most popular eCommerce platforms a lot of merchants prefer because of the wide range of aspects it covers.
+one of the most popular eCommerce platforms a lot of merchants prefer because of the wide range of aspects it covers.
 Yet, one of its strongest sides is the variety of product types it allows to create.
 They may seem rather complicated at first.

 So, if you are just getting to know Magento or want to refresh your knowledge of Magento 2 product types, keep reading.